The Future of Family Business

 Looking back 25 years ago, the changes have been extreme: car phones were more common than cell phones and the internet as we know it… and its vast economy… did not exist.
 Life expectancy for the largest Fortune 500 companies has decreased from 75 years to 15 years.
 At the current churn rate, in 25 years, more than 75% of the S&P 500 firms will be replaced by new firms.
 By 2040, there are projected to be over 9 billion people but with wealth concentrated in fewer hands.
 Other changes are so radical they cannot even be imagined.
 With an enterprising approach, though, family firms can confidently lead the way into this unknown frontier.

-- Tips for Succeeding in IntrapreneurshipAmandine Robin Family Business Interviews
+- Building A Culture of IntrapreneurshipAmandine Robin Family Business Interviews

 - Long & Short Terms GoalsAmandine Robin Family Business Interviews